rpy2/rpy2/doc/source/rinterface.rst

 packages as modules and provide access to `R` objects in packages the same way than `Python` object in modules are accessed.

-This is unfortunately not possible in a robust way: the dot character `.` can be used for symbol names in R (like pretty much any character), and this can make an exact correspondance between `R` and `Python` names rather difficult.
+This is unfortunately not possible in a completely robust way: the dot character `.` can be used for symbol names in R (like pretty much any character), and this can make an exact correspondance between `R` and `Python` names rather difficult.
-:mod:`rpy` uses transformation functions that translates '.' to '_' and back, but this can lead to complications since '_' can also be used for R symbols.
+:mod:`rpy` uses transformation functions that translates '.' to '_' and back, but this can lead to complications since '_' can also be used for R symbols (although this is the approach taken for the high-level interface, see Section :ref:`robjects-packages`).

 There is a way to provide explict access to object in R packages, since loaded packages can be considered as environments.
 To make it convenient